brunnurs/valuenet/README.md

 ```
 docker run --gpus all -e API_KEY=api_key_you_plan_to_use -e DB_HOST=localhost -e DB_PW=your_secret_db_password -p 5000:5000 --network="host" ursinbrunner/valuenet-inference-hack-zurich:1.0
 ```
-The parameter `--netowrk="host"` is only necessary if you run the database on the docker host system.
+The parameter `--network="host"` is only necessary if you run the database on the docker host system.

 #### Adapt docker image
-You might have to adapt the inference docker image, for example because you adapt the database schema file.
+You might have to adapt the inference docker image, if for example you adapt the database schema file.
 To do so, have a look at the docker file itself [Dockerfile](docker/inference/Dockerfile) and use/adapt the build script ([build_inference_docker.sh](docker/build_inference_docker.sh))

 ### Run inference API locally